vtexdocs/help-center-content/docs/announcements/en/vtex-is-now-officially-a-certified-mercado-libre-partner-in-brazil.md

 author: 46G4yHIZerH7B9Jo0Iw5KI
 slug: vtex-is-now-officially-a-certified-mercado-libre-partner-in-brazil
 legacySlug: vtex-is-now-officially-a-certified-mercado-libre-partner-in-brazil
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The certification ensures that VTEX provides features that will help your store sell successfully on Mercado Libre
+announcementSynopsisEN: 'The certification ensures that VTEX provides features that will help your store sell successfully on Mercado Libre'
 ---

 Mercado Libre is one of the leaders in ecommerce in Latin America.
 It offers ecommerce solutions for buying, selling, paying for, advertising, and shipping products online for end-users and businesses.